evrone/vocabulary/README.md

 # Vocabulary

-Wrapper for unofficial Google Disctionary API. *Fetch meanings and part of speech of `any` word of any language.*
+Wrapper for unofficial Google Dictionary API. *Fetch meanings and part of speech of `any` word of any language.*
 You can find the list of supported languages (over 90) in [separated file](https://github.com/kirs/vocabulary/blob/master/languages.md)

+##Setup

+Just add to your Gemfile:

+    gem "vocabularry", :git => "git://github.com/kirs/vocabulary.git"

 ##Usage